I absolutely love to applique by hand, and I am excited to share with you my fool-proof way to be successful!

 My method is not the “norm”.
 The freezer paper method I see most often involves tracing a reversed image, ironing it to the wrong side of the fabric and gluing the raw edges to the back.

 I, frankly, don’t want to have to think about which images may or may not need reversal, and I don’t want to have to deal with glue.
 So, I came up with this method.
 It’s fool-proof, and I have taught many others how to easily applique this way.

 Once you’ve chosen the image you wish to applique, simply trace it, as is, onto the dull side of freezer paper.
 No thinking, no reversing.
 Just trace it exactly like you want to see it on your quilt.

 I chose a leaf pattern for demonstration purposes for two reasons.
 It has curves and points.
 Both easily mastered using this method.

-Cut out the pattern leaving about 1/4″ around the outside edge.
-Clip curves to just a couple of threads away from the edge of the pattern and trim excess fabric from the points.
+Cut out the pattern leaving about 1/4″ of fabric around the outside edge.
+Clip curves to just a couple of threads away from the edge of the pattern and trim the excess fabric from the points.